 The works on view will include large-scale mixed media work on Gampi paper featuring aerial views of the earth, paired with similarly scaled oil paintings on canvas offering views of planets and other celestial bodies.
 The shifting perspective and media selections between the two series offer an exciting view into Hildreth’s dynamic artistic practice.

 Darkness Visible is timed to coincide with a multi-venue celebration of Hildreth and her work that includes separate exhibitions at SPEEDWELL Contemporary (Portland) and New Era Gallery (Vinalhaven).
 The overlapping exhibitions and programs will highlight Hildreth’s remarkable career and artistic contributions spanning more than 50 years.
 Each venue will exhibit work from a different period in Hildreth’s career, illuminating the many facets of her complex multidisciplinary practice and showcasing her artistic contributions.
 In addition to initiating the multi-venue retrospective, SPEEDWELL Contemporary is producing a short documentary film and a comprehensive catalog to mark the occasion of Hildreth’s 50-year career.
-The documentary film will be screened at the Portland Museum of Art on Friday, October 13.

 “Alison Hildreth’s remarkable career spanning more than 50 years has left an indelible mark on the arts community in Maine, and we are honored to celebrate her continuing legacy with the selections from two ongoing bodies of work created by Alison in our Bruce Brown Gallery that will invite viewers on a journey of imagination and exploration,” said Timothy Peterson, Executive Director and Chief Curator of the Center for Maine Contemporary Art.